 Applications will be evaluated based upon the following:

-- Merit and quality of the proposed work and expected outcomes or products.
+- What are the merit and quality of the proposed work and expected outcomes or products?

 - Experience Plus will manage the administration of the students' stipends.

 - Additional project expenses are the responsibility of the faculty member.

 - Participation in the professional development series as well as the Summer Undergraduate Research Program Fall Showcase are required